- Slim, good looking design

 The Forerunner 645 Music is, as the name suggests, all about Garmin bringing the music.
-For the first time you can store your own music as well as playlists from select streaming services straight to a Garmin watch.
-Then you just need to pair some Bluetooth headphones and you have another reason to leave that smartphone behind.
+For the first time on a Garmin running watch, you can store your own music as well as playlists from select streaming services straight from the wrist.

-While it's pretty much been a staple feature for smartwatches from the likes of the Apple Watch, the Samsung Gear Sport and Google's many Wear watches offering music playback, it feels as if this is a feature that many Garmin fans have long been asking for.
+While big brand rivals have had music playback for ages – including the likes of Apple and Samsung – it feels as if this is a feature that many Garmin fans have long been asking for.
 At least many of the ones that regularly read Wareable.

 Until now, TomTom has been the only company to bring music to its sports watches.
 But with the sat nav maker now backing away from wearables, Garmin is finally ready to do something it's been thinking about for a long time.